1991–92 New Jersey Nets season

 The 1991–92 New Jersey Nets season was the Nets' 25th season in the National Basketball Association, and 16th season in East Rutherford, New Jersey.
 The Nets received the second overall pick in the 1991 NBA draft, and selected point guard Kenny Anderson out of Georgia Tech University.
 However, Anderson held out early into the regular season due to a contract dispute, and Roy Hinson would miss the entire season due to a knee injury.

-The Nets struggled losing 11 of their first 13 games of the regular season.
-After a 7–18 start, the team managed to win nine of their next twelve games, and held a 19–28 record at the All-Star break.
-The Nets finished in third place in the Atlantic Division with a 40–42 record, and earned the sixth seed in the Eastern Conference.
+With the addition of Anderson, the Nets struggled losing 11 of their first 13 games of the regular season, and later on held a 7–18 start to the season.
+The team posted a five-game winning streak in January, and later on held a 19–28 record at the All-Star break.
+The Nets posted an eight-game losing streak between January and February, but won nine of their final twelve games of the season, finishing in third place in the Atlantic Division with a 40–42 record, and earning the sixth seed in the Eastern Conference; the team qualified for the NBA playoffs for the first time since the 1985–86 season.

-Dražen Petrović showed improvement becoming the team's starting shooting guard, averaging 20.6 points and 1.3 steals per game, and finished in second place in Most Improved Player voting, while second-year star Derrick Coleman averaged 19.8 points, 9.5 rebounds and 1.5 blocks per game, and Sam Bowie provided the team with 15.0 points, 8.1 rebounds and 1.7 blocks per game.
+Dražen Petrović showed improvement becoming the team's starting shooting guard, averaging 20.6 points and 1.3 steals per game, and also leading the Nets with 123 three-point field goals, while second-year star Derrick Coleman averaged 19.8 points, 9.5 rebounds and 1.5 blocks per game, and Sam Bowie provided the team with 15.0 points, 8.1 rebounds and 1.7 blocks per game.
 In addition, Mookie Blaylock contributed 13.8 points, 6.8 assists and 2.4 steals per game, while Chris Morris provided with 11.4 points, 6.4 rebounds and 1.7 steals per game.
 Off the bench, second-year forward Terry Mills averaged 9.0 points and 5.5 rebounds per game, while Anderson played a role as backup point guard for Blaylock, averaging 7.0 points and 3.2 assists per game, second-year guard Tate George contributed 6.0 points per game, Rafael Addison provided with 5.8 points per game, and Chris Dudley averaged 5.6 points, 9.0 rebounds and 2.2 blocks per game.